kidus-der/kidus-der/README.md

 ### :man_technologist: About Me : I am an aspiring Software Engineer!

-- :telescope: I have experience as a Machine Learning Researcher and contributing to the development and implementation of ML algorithms.
+- :telescope: I have experience as a Machine Learning Intern contributing to the development and implementation of a custom Deepfake Detection model that is aimed to universally identify Ai generated images accurately.

+- :books: I have co-authored research papers(submitted @ IEEE) on the efficiency of current deepfake detection models and their ability to generalise across different generative AI families (currently available on arxiv: https://arxiv.org/abs/2502.10920)

 - :seedling: I build apps, explore deep learning neural nets, research how we can use machine learning models in different spheres, and develop fun CLI tools in my free time:).